 However, the recent opinion suggests an early 16th-century date, as its roof typically dates to around 1500-1550.

 It is thought to have been originally built as the Guildhall and School of St John Deritend.
 The earliest evidence of the building’s use as an Inn is from 1626.

-Heated skirmishes were fought around the building when Prince Rupert’s forces raided Birmingham during the English Civil War.
+When Prince Rupert’s forces raided Birmingham during the English Civil War, heated skirmishes were fought around the building.

 99% of people in England live within a mile of a listed building or place.
-We invite you to share your knowledge and pictures of listed places with us, so we can record important facts, and even unlock the secrets of some places.
+We invite you to share your knowledge and pictures of listed sites with us, so we can record important facts and even unlock the secrets of some places.